-FastAvatar: Towards Unified Fast High-Fidelity 3D Avatar Reconstruction with Large Gaussian Reconstruction Transformers
+FastAvatar: Towards Unified and Fast 3D Avatar Reconstruction with Large Gaussian Reconstruction Transformers

-1Tongji University, 2Shanghai Innovation Institute, 3Shanghai Jiao Tong University, 4Akool Research
+1Tongji University, 2Shanghai Innovation Institute, 3Shanghai Jiao Tong University, 4AKool

 Teaser Image